AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 The conclusion section refers to the whole framework as a "symbolic inference engine" being integrated into traditional ML.
 I... wouldn't phrase it that way.
 There's not much inference and even less symbology.
 That being said, a type-sensitive version of these ideas might be better.

 I'm not satisfied with the methods presented in this paper.
-I'll keep a lot of its techniques in mind, but I think I'd want to look at other methods.
-I think I'll look at those evolutionary methods next.
+Nothing in it connected back to that idea of "whichever addition increases the compressed size the least should be considered the likeliest prediction" I mentioned at the begining of this post.
+All the paper said, really, was "when tuning parameters, just look through them in order from least to most complex.
+Also, use Kolmogrov complexity, not Shannon entropy, to measure complexity."
+I'll keep that in mind, but I think I'd want to look at other methods.
+I think think something more carefully designed will need to be made for practical ML.
+I'll take a closer look at those evolutionary methods I mentioned.

+I also suspect that some variation of a bandit algorithm may benifit from these ideas.
+The paper [Information-gain computation](https://arxiv.org/abs/1707.01550) and its [followups](https://scholar.google.com/scholar?cites=4074844082910455437&as_sdt=805&sciodt=0,3&hl=en&scioq=Information-gain+computation+in+the+Fifth+system) described a hypothetical system which uses a contextual bandit for exploring a logic-program like search space.
+The expert that the bandit uses simply calculates the Kullback–Leibler divergence, a statistical entropy metric, of the history for each branch to give reccomendations.
+The idea is that desirable histories should maximize the information gained about our goal as we go down it.
+A better system might use a `K` approximation rather than an entropy measure.
+Though, the paper also suggests using an RNN to do the history compression, which I'd expect to give a lower value than the entropy since it would be able to exploit the temporal structure of the history for compression in a way that statistical compression wouldn't be able to do.